picturamundi/www-andrewszobody/README.md

     --etc.
 ```

-… as well as the `theme-color` meta element in the HTML head (at the top of the document):
+… as well as the content of the `theme-color` meta element in the HTML head (at the very top of the document):

 ```html
 <head>